bhuvaneshwar-azmeera/APFC-Automatic-Power-Factor-Correction/README.md

 * Implementing the controller on a PLC or microcontroller.
 * Developing an IoT-based power monitoring system.
 * Comparing APFC performance with different industrial load profiles.
 ---

-## ▶️ How to Run

-1. Install **MATLAB** with the required Simulink/Simscape Electrical components.
-2. Clone or download this repository.
-3. Open MATLAB.
-4. Open the `APFC_Model.slx` file.
-5. Run the simulation.
-6. Observe the power factor, capacitor switching, current, voltage, and other measured parameters using the Scope blocks.
-7. Analyze the system response before and after APFC operation.

----

 ## 🧠 Skills Demonstrated